maduxi/chessgame/README.md

 ChessGame {col} {rows} {kings} {queens} {bishops} {rooks} {knights}

-For example for 3x3 board with 2 kings and 1 rook you would invoke it like this:
+For example for a 3x3 board with 2 kings and 1 rook you would invoke it like this:

 ChessGame 3 3 2 0 0 1 0